Skin cancer can be treated with more success if it’s found early. The way to find

 Other signs and symptoms that may be skin cancer include:

-A mole or skin mark that itches or is sore.
+A mole or skin mark that itches, or is tender or painful.

 A mole or skin mark that oozes, bleeds, or becomes crusty.